 The Operations Division directs, coordinates and synchronizes installation garrison operations, training support, protection, mobilization and demobilization, force modernization and operational planning in order to support the Soldiers, families and civilians of the U.S. Army Garrison Rheinland-Pfalz community.

-According to the State Department, all U.S. military-affiliated personnel in Germany must apply for passports and Consular Reports of Birth Abroad through their local U.S. military installation passport office.
-This office also handles Status of Forces Agreement (SOFA) cards.
+Department of Defense Affiliated personnel in Germany must apply for passports and Consular Reports of Birth Abroad through a Passport Acceptance Facility (PAF) located at their local U.S. military installation.
+This office also issues Status of Forces Agreement (SOFA) cards to eligible stakeholders.

 The Transportation Office's Personal Property and Privately Owned Vehicle sections help coordinate and set up household good shipments, long-term-storage, short-term-storage and POV shipments and delivery within U.S. Army Europe locations.

 The U.S. Army Garrison Rheinland-Pfalz Military Postal Service operates as an extension of the U.S. Postal Service to bring authorized members of the Baumholder and Kaiserslautern communities the most expeditious and efficient, personal and official mail services possible, comparable to that enjoyed domestically.

 The Public Affairs Office supports U.S. Army Garrison Rheinland-Pfalz by communicating on behalf of the installation and its leadership providing clear, accurate, timely information to internal and external audiences.
 Public Affairs employs a variety of communication strategies including internal news and information products, media engagement and public outreach.

 This is a page that links to Public Health Command-Europe Veterinary Services

 Host Nation law requires that all residents of Germany properly dispose of their refuse by recycling as much as possible.
 U.S. Forces must also abide by this law.